How deep can a cosmic void be? Voids-informed theoretical bounds in Galileon gravity: Results

 \section{Results}

 We apply the two background-level diagnostics introduced above to assess the viability of Galileon-type models.
-We work on a spatially flat $\Lambda$CDM background.
+We work on a spatially flat $\Lambda$CDM background, although the same procedure can be extended to DE models with a time-dependent equation of state~\cite{Moretti:2025gbp}.
 Radiation is neglected because its contribution at the redshifts relevant for structure formation is too small to affect dynamics.
 The matter component includes both CDM and baryons, described by a single present day density parameter, which we fix to $\Omega_{\rm m,0} = 0.32$.
-Though the results presented in this work can be adapted to smooth DE models with a general equation of state.
 As an illustrative example, we choose a commonly used parametrization linear in the scale factor for $\alpha_{\rm B}$ and $\alpha_{\rm M}$,

 where $\alpha_{\rm B_0}$ and $\alpha_{\rm M_0}$ are real constants.
 We consider values of $(\alpha_{\rm B_0},\alpha_{\rm M_0})$ that are theoretically viable and compatible with current data at the $95\%$ C.L., see Table~2 in~\cite{Noller:2018wyv}.
-We have checked that the results presented in this work apply to other time-parameterizations of $\alpha_{\rm B}$ and $\alpha_{\rm M}$.
-Naturally, for each chosen parametrization, the region of parameter space identified by our criterion and the corresponding void depth will be different.
+It is natural to expect that the results presented in this work extend to other time parameterizations of $\alpha_{\rm B}$ and $\alpha_{\rm M}$.
+As an example, in our recent analysis of a different parametrization, the same void-informed viability argument was found to apply as well~\cite{Moretti:2026dfz}.

 As a first step, we examine a single representative model to visualize how the pathological regime emerges in the $(z,\delta)$ plane before turning to a systematic exploration of parameter space.
 Fig.~\ref{fig:single_model_funz_sqrt} shows the behavior of $\lvert f_{\rm MG}(z)\,\delta\rvert$ for $(\alpha_{\rm B_0},\alpha_{\rm M_0})=(0.70,0.20)$, a choice that lies within the current observational contours and provides an illustrative case study; white contours mark selected level sets, particularly the threshold $\lvert f_{\rm MG}\,\delta\,\rvert=1$ that separates the healthy and pathological regimes.
-The plot reveals extended regions where $\lvert f_{\rm MG}\,\delta\,\rvert>1$.
+The plot reveals extended regions (hatched areas) where $\lvert f_{\rm MG}\,\delta\,\rvert>1$.
 The square root argument becomes negative, so $\mu_{\rm NL}$ turns imaginary and the theory is ill defined.
-The fact that the pathological region extends over density contrasts typical of observed voids shows that the instability is not confined to extremely rare or exotic configurations.
+The fact that the pathological region extends over density contrasts typical of observed underdense regions shows that the instability is not confined to extremely rare or exotic configurations.